2Kelvin/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a readme for shell-redirections
+This is a readme for shell-redirections:
+- Script 0 prints hello world
+- Script 1 prints "(Ôo)'